Azure/Industrial-IoT/docs/opc-publisher/commandline.md

                                messages during encoding (if the encoding
                                supports writing message timestamps).
                                Allowed values:
+                                   `CurrentTimeUtc`
                                    `PublishTime`
-                                   `CurrentTimeUtc`
-                                   `CreatedTimeUtc`
+                                   `EncodingTimeUtc`
-                               Default: `PublishTime` to use the subscription
+                               Default: `CurrentTimeUtc` to use the time when the message was created in OPC Publisher.
-                               notification publish timestamp if available.
       --npd, --maxnodesperdataset, --MaxNodesPerDataSet=VALUE
                              Maximum number of nodes within a Subscription.
                                When there are more nodes configured for a data